 RefWorks is a web-based research manager that allows you to create your own personal database of citations and documents for both academic and personal use.
 With new RefWorks you can:

-B. The Projects function is now available in all accounts.
+A. The Projects function is available in all accounts.
 Visit this Dec.
 9 release statement to find out how to start your Projects.

-D. You can now autocomplete references for sources using DOI only in the editing panel of new RefWorks.
+C. You can autocomplete references for sources using DOI only in the editing panel of new RefWorks.